My name is Dusk Peterson. See my CV for my credentials and background.

 Yes, I have.
 Feel free to send me information on your project.

 That depends on how much research you ask me to do; we'll discuss that before you send payment.
 Whether your project is simple or complex, I work within your budget.
-In most cases, a research project will cost about as much as hiring a professional editor: $500-$2500.
-(See the "researching" line of this chart from the Editorial Freelancers Association for common rates for professional researchers.)
-For example, the second sample report at this website would cost $600, while the third sample report would cost $2500.
-An example of a quick research task is the first sample report, which would cost $120.
+In most cases, a research project will cost about as much as hiring a professional editor.
+For example, the first sample report at this website, which represents a quick research task, would cost $120, while the second sample report would cost $600.

 If you're still uncertain whether you want to pay for professional research, you can look over my sample reports beforehand to see what sort of work I do, and you can ask me any questions you need answered to decide whether I'm the right researcher for you.
 You're the one who decides how many hours you want me to spend working for you, so you can test me with a short project first, if you like.